mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Many different integration methods exist

-You can see that explicit euler has a large amount of error in the case above, but it’s a gross simplification to say that it is terrible or that it should never be used.
+You can see that explicit euler has a large amount of error in the case above, but it’s a gross simplification to say that it's terrible or that it should never be used.
 Just be aware of its shortcomings.
 There are also several other Euler method variants with different properties to consider.

 For example, semi-implicit euler (symplectic euler) is a method that changes the point of time where velocity is sampled.
 It adds acceleration to velocity first, and then updates position from that updated velocity vs. the other way around.
-This small change gives the integrator different properties and it is more stable and energy conserving across a wider range of time steps.
+This small change makes the integrator more stable at the cost of losing energy over time.

         while ( t <= 10.0f )
         {